10 TeamGantt Features You Probably Didn't Know Exist

 Simplicity.
 Clean design.
 Ease of use.
-These are just some of the feedback we get when we ask people what they love about TeamGantt.
+This is just some of the feedback we get when we ask people what they love about TeamGantt.

-We pride ourselves in our focus on what our customers truly need in a Gantt chart, but underneath the hood are several neat TeamGantt features that enable you to save more time, get more work done, and keep track of your team's progress.
+We pride ourselves in our focus on what our customers truly need in a gantt chart.
+But underneath the hood, you’ll find several neat TeamGantt features that enable you to save more time, get more work done, and keep track of your team's progress.

-But we’re nice guys, so instead of letting you do all the hard work, we've rounded up 9 features that you probably didn't know existed—until today.
+Instead of leaving all the hard work up to you, we've rounded up 10 features you probably didn't know exist—until today.
 Try these features out to see how they can improve your workflow and provide more insight for you and your team.

 Feature #1: Baselines